HamnaNimra/Blippy/README.md

     pip install -r requirements.txt
     ```

+3. Get OpenAI API Key
+    a.
+Go to OpenAI API and log in or sign up.
+    b.
+Generate an API key.
-3. Create a `.env` file in the root of the project and add your OpenAI API key:
+    c.
+Create a .env file in your project folder and add your key:

     ```
     OPENAI_API_KEY=your-api-key-here